Conobi/politiscales/questions.md

 44. The age of retirement should be lowered.
 45. Dismissals of employees should be forbidden except if it is justified.
 46. Minimal levels of salary should be ensured to make sure that a worker can live off their work.
-47. It is necessary to avoid private monopoly.
+47. It is necessary to avoid a private monopoly.
 48. Loans contracted in the public sphere (State, regions, collectivities...) should not necessarily be refunded.
 49. Some sectors or type of employment should be financially supported.
 50. Market economy is optimal when it is not regulated.
 51. Nowadays employees are free to choose when signing a contract with their future employer.
 52. It is necessary to remove regulations in labor legislation to encourage firms to hire.
-53. Legal work time should be increased.
+53. The maximum allowed hours in the legal work week should be increased.
 54. Environmental norms should be influenced by mass consumption and not from an authority.
 55. Social assistance deters people from working.
 56. State-run companies should be managed like private ones and follow the logic of the market (competition, profitability...).